by Scott Zwartz

 Yes, the “I’ll Scratch Your Back, You’ll Scratch Your Back” voting agreement is very efficient — it is particularly efficient in destroying democracy.
-When the whims of two people overrides the desires of over 3.9 million other residents, we do not have a democracy.
-We have a Kletocracy, a form of Garcettism, where anyone can steal or destroy anything he wants so long as he gets one councilmember to agree with him.
+When the whims of two people override the desires of over 3.9 million other residents, we do not have a democracy.
+We have a kleptocracy, of which Garcettism is a subset, where anyone can steal or destroy anything he wants so long as he gets one councilmember to agree with him.

 Generally, we think of politics being the process of vote trading with measures being decided by political parties.
 The most we ask is that the wheeling and dealing not be conducted solely out-of-sight in back rooms deals.
 Los Angeles City Council, it turns out, is the the most corrupt voting system in the entire nation.
 All decisions are the product of secret vote trading pact.
 It’s similar to a jet trail in the sky; maybe you did not see the jet fly overhead, but when you look up into the sky, you know that jet was there.
 The unanimous agreement 99% of the time without any public discussion of most of the items is the proof of the vote trading pact which has governed Los Angeles City Council for a decade.